Background pattern

 Be especially careful with Sueroral:

-• When parenteral rehydration is indicated, such as in cases of severe dehydration and frequent or continuous vomiting, as in this case, Sueroral administration is not appropriate.
+• When parenteral rehydration is indicated, such as in cases of severe dehydration and continuous or frequent vomiting, as in this case, Sueroral administration is not appropriate.

-• If you normally consume cow's milk, do not take more than 150 ml every four hours, and if diarrhea worsens, you should discontinue its consumption, replacing it with another protein-rich food.
+• If you normally consume cow's milk, you should not take more than 150 ml every four hours, and if diarrhea worsens, you should stop consuming it, replacing it with another protein food.

-• You can eat normally when diarrhea is corrected.
+• You can eat food normally when diarrhea is corrected.

 Taking Sueroral with food and drinks